 About Handsling Bikes

 Handsling Bikes started life in 2014 when the race team, Handsling Racing, needed new frames.
 Rather than seek a new sponsor, Simon Whiten set out to use his contacts in the Far East to manufacture bespoke frames.
-The feedback from the team was really positive and then word started to get around; other riders started to ask if they could buy Handsling frames.
-So in 2015 it became a business.
+The feedback from the team was really positive as the frames were phenomenal.
+Word started to get around and other riders started to ask if they could buy Handsling frames.
+In 2015 it became a business.

 The RR1 was Handsling’s most successful road model, winning many races and even being ridden in Belgian Classics.